hallzy/gitprint-download/README.md

 ##Usage

-gitprint expects 1 argument.
-That argument can either be the github URL of the file you wish to convert and download, or the name of the file that is local on your machine (currently, this file must be in the current working directory).
+gitprint expects 1 argument, but there is an optional second:
+  1. Can either be the github URL of the file you wish to convert and download, or the name of the file that is local on your machine (currently, this file must be in the current working directory).
+  2. Can be a specified branch.
+For example, if you want a file from a branch that you called "branch2", then specify "branch2" as the second argument (This only works for when you specify a filename, not a URL.
+This is because the branch name is already in the URL).

+If a second argument is not provided when using the filename and no URL, then it defaults to whatever branch you currently have checked out.

 This script also cannot download a converted file from a private repo.
 This is because gitprint does not support this at this time.